kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's what men do, isn't it, certainly that's the only sort of thing my father ever said to my mother; shaming statements about her body, her cooking, everything she did.
 - I mean it would make an already crazy person even crazier wouldn't it, especially if they had to assiduously pretend it was not happening.
 - They did the same to me online, as if they had AI'ed my father and got him to insult me via thousands of fake accounts, just like he would do my mother.
+- It's what porn does to them, isn't it.
 - Idiots.
 - It is ironic though.
 - Let the fatberg release.